Nyanez615/prydwen_zzz_scraper/README.md

    python -m scraper.main
    ```

-- This initializes the DB (if not existing), launches headless Chrome (or the chosen browser), scrapes all characters, stores them in `hsr.db`, logs progress to the console, and saves/updates records in hsr.db.
+- This initializes the DB (if not existing), launches headless Chrome (or the chosen browser), scrapes all agents, stores them in `zzz.db`, logs progress to the console, and saves/updates records in zzz.db.

 ## Testing